vidheeghadage/JusticeGroup/README.md

-# JusticeGroup
+# FirstProject
-It is a law firm website
+It is my first project